anujamishra22/Video-Captioning-Web-App/README.md

 Enter this URL into the "Video URL" input field and click "Load Video" to see if the video loads correctly.

+Trade-offs

+Feature Set vs. Simplicity:
+Trade-off: Decided to implement basic features (video loading, caption adding, and displaying) to keep the application simple and within the given time constraint.
+Implication: Advanced features like editing captions, removing captions, and saving/loading caption data are not included.

+Future Enhancements
+Given more time, the following improvements could be made:

+Caption Management:

+Feature: Add functionality to edit and delete existing captions.
+Benefit: Provides users with more control over their captions, improving the overall usability of the application.

+Persisting Data:

+Feature: Implement local storage or backend integration to save and load captions.
+Benefit: Allows users to save their progress and continue later, enhancing the app's practicality.